cannatag/ldap3/docs/manual/source/tutorial_operations.rst

     True

 Quite surprisingly you must provide the very same RDN even if this cannot be changed while moving the object.
-This could be a problem when moving entries programmatically because you have do break up the dn to its RDNs (remember that each "step" in the DN is really an independent entry with its own RDN.
+This could be a problem when moving entries programmatically because you have do break up the DN to its RDNs (remember that each "step" in the DN is really an independent entry with its own RDN.

 ldap3 provides the ``safe_rdn()`` helper function to return the RDN of a DN::